Dededede4/ecole42/README.md

 ================= To do list =================

-**fdf/** is an program taking an map to generate pixel by pixel an Wire-frame model with parallel perspective view
+**fdf/** is an program taking an map to generate pixel by pixel an Wire-frame model with parallel perspective view (Bresenham algorithm)